nf-core/metaboigniter/docs/usage.md

 cv_filter_pos: false
 ```

-#### Adduct and isotope annotation (positive mode)

-Used to set CAMERA parameters for finding adducts and isotopes of the mass traces.

-#### Global identification parameters (positive mode)
+### Identification parameters (positive mode)

-These parameters control the overall settings for identification.
-We also expand this section:

-This module is used to map MS/MS spectra to annotated CAMERA features.

-The mapping is performed based on retention time and m/z values of the annotated features.

-#### Global parameters (Producing search files)

-This module is used to generate search parameters with mapped MS/MS spectra retrieved from the mzML files.
+This module is used to generate search parameters with mapped MS/MS spectra retrieved from the `mzML` files.
 These parameters will be sent to all the search engines.
 You will then have the possibility to set the search engine specific parameters.

 > The only exception is `database_msmstoparam_pos/neg_msnbase` that is only applicable in **MetFrag**.